 - Avoid caffeine or energy drinks in the afternoon.

-- Don’t eat a heavy, fatty, spicy or sugary meal late in the evening.
-Keep the evening meal light and healthy.
+- Don’t eat a heavy, fatty, spicy, or sugary meal late in the evening.
+Keep the evening meal lighter and healthy if possible, especially if you sometimes find that you lie in bed with digestion problems.

 - Don’t drink alcohol late in the evening.
 If you do, keep it in moderation and drink water too.

-- If you’re hungry before bed, consider these bedtime snacks.
+- If you’re hungry before bed, only have a light snack.

 - Dedicate 30 to 60 minutes before going to bed to unwind.

-- Write a to-do list for tomorrow if your head is full of plans and worries.
+- Write a to-do list for tomorrow if your mind is full of plans and worries.

-- Don’t do anything stressful or have upsetting conversations.
+- Don’t do anything stressful or have upsetting conversations shortly before, or once in bed.

 - Turn the lights down, and do something relaxing.
 For example: read a book, write, draw, do yoga, meditate, talk or play with family, friends or pets.